harishankarv/grocery-store-simulator/README.md

+This is my solution to a coding challenge.
+The following is the descrption of the challenge:

 ## Quick Read

 Please clone this repository using [git](http://git-scm.com/) and complete the problem described below in that repository.
 We prefer that you do not fork this repository; just clone it and commit your work to your local copy of the repository.
 If you are not familiar with git, you can find several guides online.